 Languages and Filetypes

-Template CSS files (.css or .less) are processed through LESS.
+Template LESS files (.less) are processed through the LESS preprocessor.
 LESS extends CSS with dynamic behavior such as variables, mixins, operations and functions.
+(Note: we also run .css files through the LESS preprocessor in order to parse special styles for our Style Editor.)

 Template File Structure